jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_automatically/make_tdd_environment_no_wsl_automatically.rst

 * give the project a name
 * make the test pass and
-* work on the project, though I can now use `Artificial Intelligence`_ to help with this
+* work on the project

-this way I only need to do 3 steps instead of 18
+I only want to do 3 steps not 18

 *********************************************************************************
 preview